All you need to know about HR Policy: Definition and challenges

 Often confused, HR strategy and HR policy are as different as they are complementary.

-The HR strategy is truly long-term in nature, encompassing all the strategic orientations to be implemented to boost results and performance.
+Reflecting the company’s ethical charter, the HR strategy aims to anticipate potential changes that the company may face.
+HR strategy is truly long-term in nature, encompassing all the strategic orientations to be implemented to optimize results and performance.
 In order to best anticipate the company’s specific hazards and problems, strategy takes into account a number of related strategic factors:

 • Business sector ;